developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### General UI Configuration - Network Notification Popup

-This Managed Configuration allows an Administrator using an EMM to configure whether the Network Notification Popup is presented to inform the Device User that their network may be monitored.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Network Notification Popup is presented to inform the Device User that their network might be monitored.

 - If the value ***Disable*** is chosen, the Network Notification pop-up is NOT presented and the Device User is NOT notified that the network might be monitored, even if circumstances warrant such notification.

-- If the value ***Enable*** is chosen, the Network Notification pop-up might be presented and the Device User notified that the network may be monitored if circumstances warrant such notification.
+- If the value ***Enable*** is chosen, the Network Notification pop-up might be presented and the Device User notified that the network might be monitored if circumstances warrant such notification.

 ### General UI Configuration - Pull Down Notification Bar